 One of the other reasons we rate South Padre Island KOA so high is because of the long list of amenities, some of which include: :

 - sandy playground with a playscape, tether ball, and sand box

 - camp store with some basic staples as well as some RV supplies

 - fitness area with a variety of exercise equipment

 - 25 meter heated pool and hot tub

 - restrooms, showers, and laundry

-- recreation room with comfortable couches and a big screen, dollar pool table, dart board, and games
+- recreation room with comfortable couches and a big screen, ping pong table, dart board, and games

 - a meeting room with a full kitchen